-The club relaunched in July, and in its first six months it attracted 1,000 new members.
+The club relaunched in July, and in its first six months it attracted more than a thousand new members.

 However, club membership carries with it a degree of responsibility, and while the relaunch attracted no shortage of interest, this failed to translate into the volunteering commitment required to sustain a club.

-Rather than continue as a club in name only - an arena already well served by a variety of forums - JeepClub closed on 8th March 2012, having attracted 1,359 members.
+Rather than continue as a club in name only - an arena already well served by a variety of forums - JeepClub closed on 8th March 2012.